 Since very early on in my genealogy adventures when I first identified Serena, my 3x great-grandmother and wife of William M. J. Kelley, she’s been a genealogy brick wall.
 According to the 1850 census, she was born in Georgia about 1817; at the time of that census, she was living in Coffee County, Alabama with her husband and five children (the first two of which were born in Georgia, the younger three in Alabama).
 Here she is below, down at the bottom of the page, “Syrenia”:

-Not quite two weeks into retirement, I thought I’d tackle the Kelley line for a DAR patriot lineage I’d submitted where they came back requesting additional information (when what I really should have been doing was continuing to pack up the house to move to Costa Rica in five days).
+Not quite two weeks into retirement, I thought I’d tackle the Kelley line for a DAR patriot lineage I’d submitted where they came back requesting additional information.
 I needed to track William’s dad, Jacob, in his movements through the years around the state of Georgia and into Alabama.
-I figured if I could just tack around using the Kelley wives’ families to show their places of residence, then ties could be made to Jacob’s movements I started with Serena, but not having a surname for her (nor for Jacob’s wife), I knew the going would be tough.
+I figured if I could just tack around using the Kelley wives’ families to show their places of residence, then ties could be made to Jacob’s movements.
+I started with Serena, but not having a surname for her (nor for Jacob’s wife), I knew the going would be tough.

 For what it’s worth, and as a side note, there are a lot of trees on Ancestry that say Serena’s maiden name was Balkam, never with any parents, and there’s never any documentation to prove it.
 I’d seen the name Balkam even before there were trees on the Internet, it goes that far back.
 Off and on, I’d search Balkam lines in Georgia during the 19th century and always come up with nothing.